What Is A Private Prescription?

-A private prescription is a term used to describe a medication prescription which is not covered under the National Health System (NHS), although it can be written by an NHS doctor or another qualified prescriber.
+A private prescription is a term used to describe a medication prescription not covered under the National Health System (NHS).
+However, it can be written by an NHS doctor or another qualified prescriber.
 In this post, I will be looking at some common questions surrounding private prescriptions, including:

 There are many ways of getting private prescriptions.

-Your GP can issue a private prescription; however, in primary care settings, GP may not issue private prescription as an alternative to NHS FP10 prescription.
-In practice, this means that only limited items are prescribed by GPs on a private prescription (BMA, 2018).
+Your GP can issue a private prescription; however, GP may not issue a private prescription as an alternative to the NHS FP10 prescription in primary care settings.
+GPs prescribe only limited items on a private prescription (BMA, 2018).
 These commonly include malaria prevention medication and erectile dysfunction medication.
-NHS, for example, suggests a prescribing limit of 4 sildenafil tablets per month per patient, and if more is needed, patients need to get it in another way, for example, via private prescription service.
+NHS, for example, suggests a prescribing limit of 4 sildenafil tablets per month per patient.
+If more is needed, patients need to get it another way, such as via private prescription service.

 - When a referral is made to a private clinic by the NHS, and the patient is provided with a private prescription for their treatment, patients can request the same medication to be prescribed on the NHS.

-- Note: a private prescription which is printed at home or faxed to a pharmacy does not meet legal requirements as it is not signed in ‘indelible ink’.
-Although in practice, many pharmacies accept printouts / faxed prescriptions, you may be refused supply of medication.
+- Note: a private prescription that is printed at home or faxed to a pharmacy does not meet legal requirements as it is not signed in ‘indelible ink’.
+Although many pharmacies accept printouts / faxed prescriptions in practice, you may be refused a supply of medication.
 It is also important that the issuer of private prescription contacts the pharmacy to confirm that the original prescription will be delivered to the pharmacy, for example, by post.

 Any prescriber approved by Human Medicines Regulation 2012 can issue a private prescription.
 This includes:

-For repeatable private prescription, first dispensing needs to be done within 6 months of the issue date, following which there is no legal time limit for dispensing, however, a pharmacist would take into consideration time between each dispensing and use professional judgement and need for the medication.
+For repeatable private prescriptions, first dispensing needs to be done within 6 months of the issue date, following which there is no legal time limit for dispensing.
+However, a pharmacist would take into consideration the time between each dispensing and use professional judgment and need for the medication.

 Private prescriptions can be repeated; however, this needs to be clearly defined by a prescriber.
-Some prescribers clearly state time-scale for the dispensing of private prescriptions and its repeats, for example, ‘please repeat 5 times within 6 months from the issue date’.
+Some prescribers clearly state the time scale for dispensing private prescriptions and its repeats, for example, ‘please repeat 5 times within 6 months from the issue date.

 Almost any drug can be prescribed on a private prescription.
 However, specific classes of controlled drugs have special prescription requirements.
 For example, Controlled drugs Schedule 2 (for example, methylphenidate class) and 3 (for example, tramadol, gabapentin, or pregabalin) require a special private prescription form (FP10PCD) and can only be issued by some prescribers.

-For other drugs, a private prescription can be written on any piece of paper.
+A private prescription can be written on any piece of paper for other drugs.
 In order to be valid, a private prescription needs to meet specific legal requirements.

 A private prescription must be written by a qualified prescriber and must include: